 - exposure to high levels of radiation

-- chemical exposures, such as to benzene
+- exposure to chemicals such as benzene

 The symptoms of leukemia include:

-- excessive sweating, especially at night
+- excessive sweating, especially at night (called "night sweats")

 - unintentional weight loss